keith-turner/ecoji/README.md

 GhAkTyOY/Pta78KImgvofylL19M=
 ```

 Make a cool URL shortener.
 Four base1024 emojis can represent 1 trillion unique IDs.
 In the example below `af82dd48f7` represents a 5 byte id for a URL in a key value store like [Accumulo](https://accumulo.apache.org).
-When someone enter the URL, the 5 byte id could be used to obtain the actual URL from the database.
+When someone enters the URL, the 5 byte id could be used to obtain the actual URL from the database and the redirect.

 ```
 $ printf "https://ecoji.io/%s\n" $(echo af82dd48f7 | xxd -r -p | ecoji)